Brinker International (NYSE:EAT) Stock Price Down 3.3%

 Analyst Upgrades and Downgrades

-EAT has been the topic of a number of research reports.
-Raymond James upped their target price on Brinker International from $45.00 to $50.00 and gave the stock a “strong-buy” rating in a research report on Thursday, February 1st.
-StockNews.com lowered Brinker International from a “buy” rating to a “hold” rating in a research report on Thursday, February 1st.
-Barclays upped their price target on Brinker International from $36.00 to $39.00 and gave the stock an “equal weight” rating in a report on Wednesday, January 3rd.
-Stifel Nicolaus upped their price target on Brinker International from $45.00 to $50.00 and gave the stock a “buy” rating in a report on Thursday, January 4th.
-Finally, BMO Capital Markets upped their price target on Brinker International from $52.00 to $55.00 and gave the stock an “outperform” rating in a report on Thursday, February 1st.
-Three equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating, four have issued a buy rating and one has issued a strong buy rating to the stock.
-According to MarketBeat.com, Brinker International presently has an average rating of “Hold” and a consensus price target of $42.38.
+A number of equities research analysts recently commented on EAT shares.
+Raymond James increased their price objective on shares of Brinker International from $45.00 to $50.00 and gave the company a “strong-buy” rating in a research note on Thursday, February 1st.
+Gordon Haskett raised shares of Brinker International from a “hold” rating to a “buy” rating and set a $48.00 price objective for the company in a research note on Tuesday, January 16th.
+Morgan Stanley lowered Brinker International from an “equal weight” rating to an “underweight” rating and set a $36.00 target price on the stock. in a research note on Tuesday, January 16th.
+StockNews.com cut Brinker International from a “buy” rating to a “hold” rating in a report on Thursday, February 1st.
+Finally, JPMorgan Chase & Co. boosted their price target on Brinker International from $44.00 to $48.00 and gave the stock an “overweight” rating in a report on Tuesday, March 19th.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $42.38.

-Brinker International (NYSE:EAT – Get Free Report) last issued its quarterly earnings results on Wednesday, January 31st.
-The restaurant operator reported $0.99 earnings per share for the quarter, topping the consensus estimate of $0.94 by $0.05.
-The firm had revenue of $1.07 billion for the quarter, compared to the consensus estimate of $1.08 billion.
-Brinker International had a negative return on equity of 113.41% and a net margin of 3.63%.
-On average, research analysts expect that Brinker International, Inc. will post 3.7 earnings per share for the current fiscal year.
+Brinker International (NYSE:EAT – Get Free Report) last posted its quarterly earnings results on Wednesday, January 31st.
+The restaurant operator reported $0.99 EPS for the quarter, beating the consensus estimate of $0.94 by $0.05.
+The firm had revenue of $1.07 billion for the quarter, compared to analyst estimates of $1.08 billion.
+Brinker International had a net margin of 3.63% and a negative return on equity of 113.41%.
+Equities research analysts anticipate that Brinker International, Inc. will post 3.7 EPS for the current fiscal year.

-In other Brinker International news, CFO Joseph G. Taylor sold 24,163 shares of the firm’s stock in a transaction on Friday, February 2nd.
-The stock was sold at an average price of $44.97, for a total transaction of $1,086,610.11.
-Following the transaction, the chief financial officer now directly owns 56,661 shares in the company, valued at approximately $2,548,045.17.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-1.50% of the stock is currently owned by company insiders.
+In related news, CFO Joseph G. Taylor sold 24,163 shares of the stock in a transaction on Friday, February 2nd.
+The stock was sold at an average price of $44.97, for a total value of $1,086,610.11.
+Following the completion of the sale, the chief financial officer now directly owns 56,661 shares in the company, valued at approximately $2,548,045.17.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Company insiders own 1.50% of the company’s stock.

 Hedge Funds Weigh In On Brinker International